shaekuronen/grunt-ejs-static/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+### 0.3.8
+* Added support for helper functions.
+* Added option to make Underscore JS available in the templates.

 ### 0.3.7
 * Added dashed_file_name variable to make easier to include page name into CSS.
 * Added option to specify layout (vs. path_to_layout) in controller json file.
 This can be used in combination with path_to_layouts, which is specified in Gruntfile ejs_static options.